 You’d be hard-pressed to find a much more impressive—or diverse—résumé than Sarah Robb O’Hagan’s.
 At 43, the New Zealander and mom of three has held marketing management positions for industry giants like Virgin Atlantic, Atari, Nike, Gatorade and, most recently, served as president of Equinox Holdings, overseeing brands including SoulCycle and Pure Yoga.

-But it’s her most latest career move that she considers her biggest challenge of all: In February, Robb O’Hagan left the corporate world to try her hand at entrepreneurship, founding EXTREMEYOU, a content platform dedicated to helping people reach their full, “extreme” potential.
+But it’s her latest career move that she considers the biggest challenge of all: In February, Robb O’Hagan left the corporate world to try her hand at entrepreneurship, founding EXTREMEYOU, a content platform dedicated to helping people reach their full, “extreme” potential.

 We spoke with Robb O’Hagan about lessons learned throughout her 20-year career, the importance of taking risks and her advice for people just starting out.

 What did you want to be when you were a kid?

 Originally, I wanted to be a vet.
 I loved animals and thought it would be so fun to look after them.
 But the experience of my dog having an operation on his leg—and me nearly barfing at the sight of his stitches—made me realize I probably needed to think of other ideas for my future.

 What’s the best career advice you ever got, and who gave it to you?

 It probably came from my old man, who believed “without risk does not come great reward.”
 It seems so simple, but it’s absolutely the truth.

 So many times in my career, I have stood at that fork in the road, where I had a very comfortable option and a much riskier one.
 [Whenever] I made the choice to take a bigger risk and get out of my comfort zone, I found it so much more rewarding.

 Can you think of a specific time you followed your dad’s advice?